1980 San Diego Chargers season: Week 6: at Oakland Raiders

 Kenny King rushed 31 yards for a touchdown on the Raiders' opening possession.
 San Diego tied the score when Jefferson had a 34-yard reception and Cappelletti scored one play later.
-Fouts lost a fumble after leading his team to the Oakland 21, and the teams exchanged 2nd-quarter field goals.
-The Chargers later had a first down at their own 45 but were pushed back 21 yards by a mix of penalties and negative plays; Partridge's punt covered only 32 yards, and a 43-yard connection from Plunkett to Branch put Oakland up 17–10; that remained the score at halftime after Benirschke missed a 43-yard field goal.
+Fouts lost a fumble after leading his team to the Oakland 21-yard line, and the teams exchanged 2nd-quarter field goals.
+The Chargers later had a first down at their own 45-yard line but were pushed back 21 yards by a mix of penalties and negative plays; Partridge's punt covered only 32 yards, and a 43-yard connection from Plunkett to Branch put Oakland up 17–10; that remained the score at halftime after Benirschke missed a 43-yard field goal.

 An unnecessary roughness penalty by Lowe prolonged the first drive of the second half, which took half the 3rd quarter and ended with a Mark van Eeghen touchdown.
 Jefferson began the next drive with a 28-yard catch and finished it with a 25-yarder for the touchdown.
 Stringert recovered a fumble on the ensuing kickoff, but Cappelletti fumbled the ball back four plays later.
 San Diego were soon threatening again after Oakland went three-and-out; they eventually went for it on 4th and goal from the 1, and Fouts sneaked across the goal line to tie the score at 24–24.
 Oakland rebuilt their lead with 14 points in the next 34 seconds.
-On the next play from scrimmage, King broke off left tackle and went 89 yards for a touchdown, shrugging off an attempted tackle by Pete Shaw at the Chargers 40.
+On the next play from scrimmage, King broke off left tackle and went 89 yards for a touchdown, shrugging off an attempted tackle by Pete Shaw at the Chargers 40-yard line.
 Muncie mishandled the ensuing kickoff, and Oakland recovered in the end zone.
 Fourteen minutes still remained in the 4th quarter, and the Chargers penetrated Raider territory on each of their three remaining possessions, but were foiled by a fumble, a turnover on downs and an interception.

 With 388 passing yards, Fouts beat his own Chargers single-game record by a yard.
 He was sacked seven times for the loss of 43 yards.
 The Chargers again had two 100-yard receivers: Joiner had 8 receptions for 135 yards, while Jefferson contributed 5 for 114 and a touchdown.